-The combined revenue of the 300 largest construction companies in Poland has reached PLN 150bn.
-Despite the market slowdown, 2024 brought a period of stabilisation, with top-tier firms maintaining revenue levels close to those recorded in 2023—thanks in part to continued cost inflation in the construction sector.
-Civil engineering remains the key growth driver for large contractors, and the outlook for 2025-2026 is becoming increasingly optimistic.
+The combined revenue of the 300 largest construction companies in Poland has reached almost PLN 160bn.
+Despite lower-than-expected growth in the construction market, 2025 brought a moderate improvement in results, and positive inflation in construction allowed the largest players to improve their revenues.
+Civil engineering remains the key growth driver for large contractors, and the outlook for 2026-2031 is becoming increasingly optimistic.

-According to the Spectis report titled Construction companies in Poland 2025-2030, the combined revenue of the top 300 construction groups in 2023 reached PLN 152bn, accounting for over 60% of the total revenue generated by medium-sized and large construction companies.
-Despite the prevailing downturn in 2024, the leading players managed to maintain nearly the same revenue level, largely supported by the continued positive rate of construction inflation.
+According to the Spectis report titled Construction companies in Poland 2026-2031, the combined revenue of the top 300 construction groups in 2024 reached PLN 157bn, accounting for over 60% of the total revenue generated by medium-sized and large construction companies.
+Despite the stagnation that prevailed throughout most of 2025, the leading players managed to increase their revenues, largely supported by the continued positive rate of construction inflation.

 What revenue threshold grants entry to the group of the 300 largest construction companies in Poland?